corona-python/corona-model/README.md

 **If We Start Testing Early, Many Lives Can Be Saved**

+**A Small Amount of Random Testing and Tracing Makes a Big Difference**
 ![USA No Testing](https://raw.githubusercontent.com/wiki/corona-python/corona-model/images/test_early.png)

 **Early Test Results and Isolation Could Eliminate Need for Total Lockdown**